We are here to assist you in protecting our most basic human right—Life itself.

 It is possible that your favorite candidate did not become the nominee of your party.
 Your obligation as a citizen then is to support and vote for the best available pro-life candidate—or the most pro-life platform.
 If you don't vote or if you waste your vote on a third-party or write-in candidate, you are helping to elect the worst candidate.
 Please, please don't waste your vote!

 Many of you are frustrated.
 This has been the most unusual election we have ever seen.
 Neither of the two remaining candidates are eliciting a great deal of excitement among the majority of voters.

-But if one is clearly against your values on the life issues saying that unborn children have no rights until birth, who supports unlimited abortion at your expense, approves the sale of their body parts and would expand Obamacare, the sensible choice would be to vote for the other candidate.
+But if one is clearly against your values on the life issues, saying that unborn children have no rights until birth, and supports unlimited abortion at your expense, approves the sale of baby body parts and would expand Obamacare, the sensible choice would be to vote for the other candidate.

 Minnesota's Members of Congress will help determine the U.S. House leadership and priorities

 All but one of Minnesota's eight incumbent Congressmen are seeking re-election.
 The exception is CD 2's John Kline.
 We are saddened that he will not be returning to Congress.
-We have shared all the candidates' responses to our Candidate Questionnaire with our members.
-Neither Sen. Amy Klobuchar nor Al Franken are up for election this year.
+We have shared all the candidates' responses to our Candidate Questionnaire in our 2016 MCCL Voter's Guide.
+Neither Sens.
+Amy Klobuchar nor Al Franken are up for election this year.
 However, both support Planned Parenthood's sale of aborted baby parts and its continued funding of abortion by taxpayers.